rails/rails/guides/source/command_line.md

 ### `tmp`

-The `Rails.root/tmp` directory is, like the *nix /tmp directory, the holding place for temporary files like sessions (if you're using a file store for files), process id files, and cached actions.
+The `Rails.root/tmp` directory is, like the *nix /tmp directory, the holding place for temporary files like sessions (if you're using a file store for sessions), process id files, and cached actions.

 The `tmp:` namespaced tasks will help you clear and create the `Rails.root/tmp` directory: